RAPE CRISIS CENTER VOLUNTEER DESCRIPTION

 The primary role of the Advocate is to provide crisis intervention, support, information, and referral for victims of sexual assault and their family members.

 Our Advocates can choose to be Hotline and/or Outreach Volunteers.
 Hotline Advocates answer the 24-hour crisis line from their own home.
 Face-to-face crisis intervention is also provided 24 hours a day, 365 days a year in the Lucas County hospitals and police departments by our Outreach Volunteers.
-In special circumstances, during normal business hours, volunteers could also provide face-to-face crisis intervention to victims of sexual assault at the are courts, schools, H.O.P.E.
-Center office, and the local jail.
+In special circumstances, during normal business hours, volunteers could also provide face-to-face crisis intervention to victims of sexual assault at the area courts, schools, Rape Crisis Center office, and the local jail.
 Following an initial contact with a client, volunteers normally provide limited “follow-up” contacts with the victims in order to clarify information, check that referrals have worked out, and make sure that the clients’ concerns have been appropriately addressed.